HPCE/hpce-2018-cw3/readme.md

 by github.

 So take your hash (and just the hash), and submit it via blackboard.
-This is proof of existence - even if github goes down, you can later on prove that the existence of your hash in blackboard means you must have done the work associated with the hash.
+This is proof of existence - even if github goes down (and it does), you can later on prove that the existence of your hash in blackboard means you must have done the work associated with the hash.
 The hash in blackboard will also be the exact revision of your repository that will get checked out of github and tested.
 So you